Have you ever heard the phrase “content is king” being thrown around in the SEO world?

 This strategy works so well because when you have pages where it’s unnatural to have a ton of content or links pointing to it, you can link to that page from your SEO power page and boost its rankings.

-And everything looks extremely natural.
+And everything looks natural!

 If you don’t have any “SEO Power Pages” on your site it’s time to get to work.

-This is the most effective way I have found to do SEO in the post Google update era.
+This is the most effective way I have found to do SEO in the post-Google update era.
 And the best part about power pages is that you can add the creation of these pages as an add-on service in your SEO proposal.

 Want to learn more about how to use SEO power pages to crush it in Google search results?